ati-ozgur/course-python/course-content/python-object-oriented-programming.md

 # object oriented programming

+Classes are templates to create objects.

+	data
+	methods (functions that belongs classes, most of the time uses data in the object)

 everything is python is an object.
 To find a methods of an object use dir function